Surgery

 Shunt surgery

-Shunts are usually plastic and small, about 0.3cm (3mm) across.
+Shunts are small plastic tubes.
 They have valves so that fluid can flow down from the brain but not back the other way.
 Shunts are also called ventricular catheters.

 You have shunt surgery under a general anaesthetic.
 This means that you will be asleep and won’t feel anything.
 A specialist team of doctors does your surgery.
 They are called neurosurgeons.

-The most common type shunt is the ventriculoperitoneal shunt.
-This is a tube from the brain ventricles into the abdomen (tummy).
+The most common type of shunt is the ventriculoperitoneal shunt.
+This is a tube from the brain ventricles into the abdomen.
 Other types of shunts drain the fluid into the chest.

 You can’t see the shunt from outside the body.
 Some people have a shunt for a short period of time and then the surgeon removes it.
-Others have them for much longer.
+Others have them for much longer often for several years.

 Possible problems with shunts